 Certain aspects of living in Japan will probably be familiar to many expatriates before they even get there.
-Youth culture in other East Asian nations, Europe, and the US has been picking up trends from this country for years.
+Youth culture in other East Asian nations, Europe, and the US has been picking up trends from Japan for years.

 Adult expats, on the other hand, might rather read up on the traditions, arts, and festivals associated with Japan.
 Their view of the country is characterized by their interest in ritual and culture, in things like no, kabuki and bunraku theater, or the matsuri, local shrine and temple holidays.

 First of all, it may be reassuring to know that Japan is a very safe place.
-According to the Global Peace Index 2012, living there means living in one of the five safest countries in the world.
+According to the Global Peace Index 2016, living there means living in one of the ten safest countries in the world.
 Actually, it is has one of the lowest murder rates among all nations, and violent crime is indeed rare.

 However, you should not assume that Japan does not involve any risks at all.
 Although violent crimes and hate crimes happen very rarely, they do happen nonetheless.
-Crime victims, especially survivors of rape, sexual assault, and domestic violence, tend to complain about less than sensitive treatment by police officers.
+Crime victims, especially survivors of rape, sexual assault, and domestic violence, have complained about less than sensitive treatment by police officers.

 Most foreigners who report a crime in Japan file charges of petty theft or vandalism.
-In the nightlife of Greater Tokyo, especially Roppongi, Shibuya, Shinjuku, and Ikebukuro, drink spiking, bar brawls, and fraudulent credit card charges are not uncommon, so be careful when celebrating in Japan's major cities.
+In Greater Tokyo’s nightlife areas, especially Roppongi, Shibuya, Shinjuku, and Ikebukuro, drink spiking, bar brawls, and fraudulent credit card charges are not uncommon, so be careful when celebrating in Japan's major cities.

-As of July 9, 2012, the new Resident Card replaces the old Alien Registration Card (gaikokujin touroku shoumeisho).
+Starting in July 2012, the new Resident Card replaced the old Alien Registration Card (gaikokujin touroku shoumeisho).
 Foreign residents who stay in Japan for more than three months are now registered in the same system as Japanese citizens.
-However, those who already have a valid Alien Registration Card can keep it until it expires.
-Then it will be replaced by the new type of card.

 If you come to Japan on a visa for a mid-term or long-term stay, you will be handed your Resident Card at the airport.
-If you don’t enter the country through one of the big international airports, you will get a stamp in your passport and later receive the card via mail.
-In both cases, you must go to the local government office within 14 days of arrival and there complete your residence record.
+If you don’t enter the country through one of the big international airports, you will get a stamp in your passport and later receive the card in the mail.
+In addition to receiving the Resident Card, you will need to register your address and complete your residence record at a local government office within 14 days of your arrival in Japan.